 I have a trusty Samsung ML-1610 printer that I think I bought for like $90 back around 2003.
 It’s been an outstanding little cheapie that so far has seen me through two undergrad programs and is now seeing my wife through her third such program.
-Overall it’s unremarkable, but I like it enough to keep […]
+Overall, it’s unremarkable, but I like it enough to keep it going.

 My Macintosh-hording neurosis project has equipped me with various (mostly) 2008-vintage MacBooks.
 I’m a particular sucker for the 17″ ones.
 Two of them I paid $20 for, the other two were $34 and $50.
 Each one of them was sold for scrap as they were tested & reported as totally non-functional.

 Most actually worked fine with nearly zero effort.
 One needed its RAM reseated.
 But two of them were really dead, that is to say, I could not get them to POST.
 As a person who builds the odd thing, when I look at a “broken” device, I think to myself: If I were gonna make one of those from scratch, this one’s like 99% done as-is.